 Smokey was a sensation.
 In 1950, when a black bear cub was rescued from a burning forest in New Mexico, he was named Smokey and sent to Washington, D.C., where he lived at the National Zoo.
+(The Zoo is celebrating Smokey’s 75th with a special exhibit.)
 Two years later Steve Nelson and Jack Rollins, the songwriting team behind “Frosty the Snowman,” wrote an ode to Smokey.
 (Called “Smokey the Bear” to improve the rhythm, it led to decades of confusion over the character’s name.)
 And by 1964, Smokey was receiving so many letters from children that the post office gave him his own ZIP code; now he has an Instagram account and a Twitter feed, and he’s learned to speak Spanish.
 Today, the Ad Council estimates that 96 percent of adults recognize him—the sort of ratings usually reserved for Mickey Mouse and the president.

 Smokey’s popularity made him an effective spokesbear for the Forest Service’s fire prevention message, which helped dramatically reduce fire on America’s public lands.
 Between the 1930s and 1950s, the average number of annual wildfires in the United States decreased by over 40,000.
 By 2011, the average number of acres burned by wildfire each year had dropped from 22 million in 1944 to just 6.6 million.
 Smokey “ties fire suppression to good citizenship,” explains Catriona Sandilands, an environmental studies professor at York University in Toronto.
 “With him, there is no question that fires are bad, and that individual citizens are responsible.”